hkumar1993/yinyanggame/README.md

-# Balance Game Name TBD

-## Game mechanic
+# Yinbound

 Keep the world in balance.
-Dont let the yin yang symbol become out of balance.
+Don't let the dark or light take over.

 ## Features